U.S. Embassy Paris, France - PRS

 Step 1: Register your appointment online

 Residents of France must register their appointment online.
 Registering your appointment provides us with the information we need to return your passport to you after your interview.
 Registration is free.
 Click the “Register” button below to register.
-If you are a resident of Portugal, this step is not required.

 If you want to cancel or reschedule your appointment, you will be able to do so after you register your appointment.